 The craving for existence

 The fear of nonexistence is behind every anxiety, so don’t push anxiety away with “positive thoughts” or distractions.
 A thing doesn’t even have to be life-threatening to terrify us.
-If food makes me anxious, I may fear starvation.
-If heat makes me anxious, I may fear burning to death.
-If swimming in the ocean makes me anxious, I may fear drowning.
-One man killed himself when he was discovered stealing from his employer.
-For him, being a social outcast represented a greater threat to his existence than the death of his body.
+People sometimes kill themselves when they are caught engaging in some wrongdoing: for them, being a social outcast represents a greater threat to their existence than physical death.

 In one regression a young woman was being burned at the stake while the whole town watched.
 She was terrified but was also very angry at the bigoted people who were responsible for this.
 As the flames leaped higher, she decided she would not give them the satisfaction of seeing her suffer.
 So she left the body and watched from a hovering position above the scene.
 There, much to her chagrin and aggravation, she saw her body screaming as it went through the agonies of burning to death.
 (Cannon, 1996, p.
 14)